 Join the NEXT GENERATION of Red Cross Training!
 The Kenosha YMCA is a leader in providing up-to-date training and certification through the American Red Cross.
-We regularly offer certification and review courses in Lifeguard Training, CPR/AED for the Professional Rescuer and Healthcare Provider, and Water Safety Instructor Training.
+We regularly offer certification and review.
 If you have any questions about which course is right for you, please contact Beth Volbrecht at 262.654.9622 ext.
 224.

 Please Note: Payment for courses is due at time of registration; please register no later than 3 days prior to class.
 No refunds or cancellations.